kechemale/TenaAI/README.md

-# TenaAI: RAG Healthcare System
+# RedatHakim: AI Healthcare System

 A Retrieval-Augmented Generation system for intelligent search and summarization of healthcare documents in Ethiopia for healthcare professionals.